ONSdigital/ras-compose/behave-BDD-tests/README.md

 		    *** Response is:  Collection Instrument service is running Then The CI micro service returns status information about itself # steps/collectionInstrument.py:47 0.000s

+You can optionally skip tests marked as Work In Progress (WIP) by running:

+    /> behave --tags=-wip collectionInstrument.feature

 # Creating Tests